jenaye/aapanel/README.md

 ### Fast Exploit

-Just run `msfconsole -r aapanel-rce.rc`  copy/paste the payload into  script content section, and enjoy your session.
+Just run `msfconsole -r aapanel.rc`  copy/paste the payload into  script content section, and enjoy your session.